-The link between integrity and trust is essential in the leader-employee relationship.
+The link between integrity, ethics, and trust is essential in the leader-employee relationship.
 Leaders are judged on character and competence, while employees associate integrity with kindness and having good intentions as opposed to selfish motives.

 To some, the best leadership traits can be summed up under the umbrella of entrepreneurial leadership.
 These traits include navigating uncertainty, exploring ambiguity, and managing risk.
 And, the best entrepreneurial leaders know how to adapt, change, and innovate, especially in times of crisis.

-To answer those questions, we explored how integrity in leadership plays out in different settings.
+To further explore the questions in this article, we spoke with Babson Professor Raj Sisodia on how honesty and integrity in leadership plays out in different settings.

-Babson Professor Raj Sisodia believes that organizations can practice conscious leadership as a way to benefit the individual, the company, and society, as well as increase profits.
-Sisodia is the founder and leader of the Conscious Capitalism movement—based on his book by the same name—and teaches marketing at Babson.
+Babson Professor Raj Sisodia said he believes that organizations can practice conscious leadership, a leadership style to emphasizes being present while leading a team, as a way to benefit the individual, the company, and society, as well as increase profits.
+Sisodia is the founder and leader of the Conscious Capitalism movement—based on his book by the same name—and teaches marketing at Babson College.

 In his latest book, The Healing Organization, Sisodia imagines a world where organizations act in the best interests of their customers, and encourages them to stand up for “fairness, truth, beauty, integrity, and basic goodness.”